rodneyo1/math-skills/README.md

 # math-skills

-A simple project to calculate the Average, Median, Variance and Standard Deviation of a statistical population.
+The purpose of this project is for you to calculate the Average,   Median,  Variance and Standard Deviation of a statistical population.